 Any type of firm, white-fleshed fish will be awesome topped with this tasty sauce.
 Our personal favorites are snapper, grouper and flounder – not just for flavor, but because they’re easy to handle when cooking.

-If you love seafood with savory sauces you’ll also want to try Grilled Fish Tacos with Baja Sauce.
-They’re family favorites around here!
+If you love seafood with savory sauces you'll also want to try Grilled Fish Tacos with Baja Sauce.
+If you're looking for some new sauces to try, check out our 10 Best Sauces for Fish.
+They're family favorites around here!

 The foundation for creamy Cajun sauce